 Discrimination is defined as any segregation, exclusion or restriction due to special needs leading to the damage or denial of recognition of any rights granted by the prevailing legislation in the country or its practice or enjoyment on an equal footing.
 This way, the UAE strives to empower and promote the social inclusion of all.

-Rehabilitation of people of determination
+Social assistance for people of determination

 Article 3 of the Federal Law No. (29) of 2006 provides: The UAE guarantees people of determination (people with special needs) the equality and non-discrimination between them and people without special needs in all legislations as well as economic and social development programmes and policies.